Law School Response to COVID-19

 The Law School continues to carefully monitor news about the novel coronavirus (COVID-19) and its impact on our community.

-In an effort to depopulate Penn’s campus for the remainder of the semester, the Law School has shifted to virtual instruction for students and faculty, which will continue through the remainder of the spring semester.
-Additionally, staff whose presence is not essential have moved to remote working environments but are working diligently to continue to provide the same level of service during this time.
+In an effort to depopulate Penn’s campus this semester, the Law School has shifted to a hybrid model of instruction for students and faculty.
+Additionally, some staff have moved to remote working environments but are working diligently to continue to provide the same level of service during this time.

 Given that this situation is rapidly changing, the University’s guidance, and the Law School’s response, may shift as well.
 We will continue to keep you updated.
 Let us reiterate how much we appreciate you and your flexibility in these unusual circumstances.
 Thank you for your understanding.